 If dairy gives you gas, dry consuming heavy cream, Brie and Camembert cheese, (avoid Swiss cheese), full-fat probiotic Greek yoghurt.

 Easy on the fat bombs, please.
-People new to keto tend to go a bit crazy once they realise just how tasty a fat bomb can be.
+People new to keto tend to go a bit crazy once they realize just how tasty a fat bomb can be.
 Yes, they can help you get a lot of fat in your body quickly and easily but you know, there’s sometimes too much of a good thing.
 I love fat as much as the next person (who doesn’t?) but stuffing yourself with several days of fat calories will leave you sluggish and put a strain on your digestive system.
 Too much fat is as bad as too much of anything else.

 Try small snacks of cacao balls (coconut oil, cacao, nuts, butter, and erythritol).

 There’s enough fat in small portions of both snacks to push even the hungriest of ketogenic dieters over the edge.

 What happens if you don’t eat enough fat on keto?

 If you don't eat enough fat on the keto diet you will probably eat too much protein and carbs to remain satiated.
 This means your body will not be in ketosis and may not burn fats for energy at all.
 You may also suffer from a slower metabolism and could potentially gain weight.